douglasgreen/pagemaker/README.md

 PageMaker's approach begins with segmenting the page into widgets.
 Each widget, being a segment of a page, receives a semantic noun-like name such as `.menu`.
 This widget name is then employed as a top-level selector for the rest of the names, adding specificity.
 The naming of selectors within the widget becomes a local concern and can be flexibly managed using either adjectives or nouns, as needed.
 For instance, menu selectors could be labeled as features like `.menu .yellow` or as objects like `.menu .link`.

 This system can be integrated with a flexible selector-defining mechanism similar to Bootstrap's approach, proving most effective when selectors are applied specifically upon class application.
 Because class selectors are applied only on request, they don't conflict with the widget definitions.
 This can enable defining a global vocabulary of color terms, preferred fonts, or related styles for a particular site that can be shared between widgets or page containers.

+### How is PageMaker different from SMACSS?
+Scalable and Modular Architecture for CSS (SMACSS) is a CSS organization scheme proposed by Jonathan Snook in 2011, bearing similarities to Object-oriented CSS (OOCSS) in terms of focusing primarily on CSS styling rather than project organization.
+Indeed, OOCSS served as one of the sources of inspiration for SMACSS.

+* **Base Rules**: In contrast to SMACSS, we don't endorse the use of base rules defined by HTML tag selectors.
+Given the variety in the usage of different types of tags, assigning style based on tag selection isn't advisable.
+Instead, we encourage confining all style definitions to class-based selectors.
+* **Layout Rules**: Our approach to layout rules resembles SMACSS, but with the added advantages of semantic HTML and grid layout to aid the process.
+* **Module Rules**: These rules find an echo in our widget-based system.
+However, our widgets are conceptualized as self-contained entities that encompass JavaScript, CSS, templates, and other assets.
+This makes them highly portable between different pages and projects.
+* **State Rules**: These rules represent the various states a widget can have, and are thus defined as part of the widget itself in our system.
+* **Theme Rules**: We perceive these as integral to the top-level design since each widget is expected to bring along its own styling.

+In summary, while PageMaker acknowledges the strengths of SMACSS, it furthers the approach by emphasizing modular design, where widgets encapsulate all the necessary resources, enhancing the portability and ease of customization.